Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 How Do I Get To the Dolomites?

 The Dolomites stretch across South Tyrol.
 It is not a huge area, but it can take some time to get from A to B because of the travel time in the valley.
 Getting there is not difficult at all.
 The Dolomites have an extensive public transport network with Bolzano, Venice and Innsbruck nearby, you will be able to find a flight.
 The journey to the most beautiful areas, around Brixen / Bressanone and Cortina d'Ampezzo depends on which route you choose.
 For your convenience, we have separated this into the Alta Via 1 and 2, our favourite options for the Dolomites.
-Do note, getting there by train or bus is tricky.
+Note that getting there by train or bus is tricky.

 Alta Via 1: Cortina d'Ampezzo